Marriage License

 • There is no Residency requirement for the issuance of a Marriage License.

-If you are already married, please Scan and email me a copy of your Marriage Certificate for my records.
+If you are currently married, please scan and email me a copy of your Marriage Certificate for my records.

 You can get married anywhere in the State of California.
 You may have a Marriage License issued in any California County and use it in any other California County.
 As a general rule, set an appointment with the County to obtain your Marriage License approximately 30 days before your Wedding Day.